 A review of the North York Centre Secondary Plan is underway.
 As part of the review, the City will engage with the community to refresh the vision and planning framework that will help shape the Centre as an inclusive, resilient, and complete community.

-The primary study area for the North York at the Centre initiative is consistent with the current Secondary Plan boundary, stretches along Yonge Street from Highway 401 in the south, and to Drewry Avenue/Cummer Avenue in the north.
+The primary study area for North York at the Centre is consistent with the current Secondary Plan area boundary and stretches along Yonge Street from Highway 401 in the south to Drewry Avenue / Cummer Avenue in the north.
 The study area is bounded by Beecroft Avenue in the west, and Doris Avenue/Kenneth Avenue in the east.
+The City is all examining boundary expansion study areas within approximately 800 metres of the local subway stations (Sheppard-Yonge, North York Centre and Finch).

 A map showing the boundaries of the North York Centre Secondary Plan area, as well as a key map showing the location of the area within the overall city context.

 North York Centre is a dynamic, transit-oriented community that is home to more than 50,000 residents and nearly 35,000 employees, making it the largest office-based employment hub in the city outside of the Downtown.
 Given its excellent access to rapid transit, the Centre is recognized as a focal point for mixed-use development and growth.
-North York Centre is one of four Centres identified in the Official Plan and is recognized as an Urban Growth Centre in the provincial planning document A Place to Grow: Growth Plan for the Greater Golden Horseshoe.
+North York Centre is one of four Centres identified in the Official Plan.

 The existing North York Centre Secondary Plan was adopted in 1997 and has helped shape positive change in the area for over 25 years.
-A review of the Secondary Plan is now needed to better reflect current conditions and trends, setting the stage for a policy refresh to guide growth in the Centre over the coming decades.
+A review of the Secondary Plan is now needed to better reflect current conditions, trends, and set the stage for a policy refresh to guide growth in the Centre over the coming decades.
+Considerations include:

 • encouraging a diverse range of housing options including affordable housing